ucsd-ccbb/qiimp/docs/index.rst

 * This will bring you to a new page where you can download your metadata template or make a new template

   * Customized metadata template spreadsheet: Download the metadata sheet created
-  * Here: Return to the metadata wizard to create a new metadata template
+  * Here: Return to the main QIIMP page to create a new metadata template

 Your Metadata Spreadsheet
 --------------------------------------